aschoerk/mvstore/README.md

 Is a memory mapped file as store.
-Therefore it is able to work as well as in-memory as persistent it is based on the management of the continous memory region with
+Therefore it is able to work as well as in-memory as persistent it is based on the management of the continuous memory region with

 * page 0
 * free-pages map